Maxim Litvinov: Negotiations regarding Germany and dismissal

-After the 1938 Munich Agreement, German state media derided Maxim Litvinov for his Jewish ancestry, referring to him as "Finkelstein-Litvinov".
+After the 1938 Munich Agreement, German state media derided Litvinov for his Jewish ancestry, referring to him as "Finkelstein-Litvinov".
 On 15 April 1939, Litvinov sent a comprehensive proposal to Stalin for a tripartite agreement with Britain and France.
-The following day, Litvinov saw Stalin to discuss his draft,which Stalin approved.
-Because of Litvinov’s initiative, the tripartite pact proposals were submitted to Stalin.
+The following day, Litvinov saw Stalin to discuss his draft, which Stalin approved.
 According to Soviet records, Litvinov submitted detailed arguments in favour of the proposed pact, which Stalin accepted.
 Litvinov stated they ought not to wait for the other side to propose what the Soviets wanted.
 Litvinov summarised his proposals, which were for mutual assistance in case of aggression against the Soviet Union, Britain or France; and support for all states bordering the Soviet Union, including Finland and the Baltic States.
 It also provided for rapid agreement on the form such assistance would take.
 There would be an agreement not to conclude a separate peace.

 By 16 April, Stalin still had faith in Litvinov and had no immediate plans to remove him.
 No concrete proposals for a Nazi-Soviet pact had been made by either country.
 Litvinov said: "We can expect urgent and complex negotiations with the French and especially the British.
 We need to monitor public opinion and try to influence it."
-The new proposals had Stalin's support; Litvinov summoned Seeds while he at the theatre with his wife.
+The new proposals had Stalin's support; Litvinov summoned the British Ambassador, William Seeds, while he was at the theatre with his wife.
 Litvinov could have had the proposals conveyed to the Embassy with a request for Seeds to visit Litvinov urgently in the morning.

-Litvinov had a poor opinion of British politician Neville Chamberlain, and was not surprised ussia’s proposal for an alliance was not welcomed, but he may have been surprised by the attitude of the British Foreign Office.
-Cadogan, in his diary, described Litvinov’s proposals as "mischievous".
-A Foreign Office report to the Foreign Affairs Cabinet Committee termed them ‘inconvenient.’
-On 7 June 1939, British politician Winston Churchill stated he "much preferred the Russian proposals.
+Litvinov had a poor opinion of Neville Chamberlain, and was not surprised Russia's proposal for an alliance was not welcomed, but he may have been surprised by the attitude of the British Foreign Office.
+Alexander Cadogan, in his diary, described Litvinov's proposals as "mischievous".
+A Foreign Office report to the Foreign Affairs Cabinet Committee termed them 'inconvenient'.
+On 7 June 1939, Winston Churchill stated he "much preferred the Russian proposals.
 They are simple.
 They are logical and conform to the main groupings of common interest."
 Churchill also stated the Soviet claim the Baltic States should be included in the triple guarantee was well founded.
-Three years later, Britain agreed a similar pact of assistance with the Soviet Union.
-In the meantime, the USSR's major ally France had been defeated, many of Britain’s cities and towns devastated by German bombing, and Britain’s financial reserves decimated by the cost of the war.
-Litvinov’s proposals were also conveyed to the French Ambassador.
+Three years later, Britain would agree a similar pact of assistance with the Soviet Union.
+Litvinov's proposals were also conveyed to the French Ambassador Émile Naggiar.